bluz71/vim-nightfly-colors/README.md

 set -ga terminal-overrides ',xterm-256color:Tc'
 ```

-Vim, as against Neovim, inside _tmux_, will also require the following setting
+Vim, as against Neovim, inside _tmux_, will also require the following settings
 be added to the `~/.vimrc` file:

 ```viml